Oobi: Plot

 The show takes place in a quaint, old-fashioned neighborhood where hand puppets live and act like people.
-The main character is a curious four-year-old named Oobi who likes to explore the outside world.
+The main character is a curious 4-year-old named Oobi who likes to explore the outside world.
 He lives in a single-story house with his little sister, Uma, and his grandfather, Grampu.
 Uma is very overdramatic and, depending on the day, she can be either excited or completely stressed out.
 Grampu is laid-back and encourages the kids to learn new things, but he is also rather unlucky and always has to clean up the kids' messes.
 Oobi has a best friend, Kako, who lives across the street and likes to visit.

 Most episodes are about Oobi learning about something for the first time, like a new place, a new game, or a holiday.
 According to Noggin, the show was meant to mirror the stage of early childhood "when everything in [the] world is new and incredible" and "when each revelation helps build a sense of mastery and self-confidence."
-The characters use basic vocabulary, and they use simple sentences based on the speech structure of a child just starting to talk.
+The characters only talk in simple sentences, based on the speech structure of a child just starting to talk.
 For example, "Uma, school, first day" is said in place of "It's my first day of school."
 The show was meant to help develop social skills, early literacy, and logical thinking.

-In season one, the episodes are simple shorts about Oobi making new discoveries.
-In season two, the episodes were extended and followed a format made up of three parts.
+In season 1, the episodes are simple shorts about Oobi making new discoveries.
+In season 2, the episodes were extended and followed a format made up of three parts.
 The first part is a story like the earlier shorts.
 The second part is a set of interviews between the puppets and human families, centering on the main story's topic.
 The last part is an interactive game (usually rhyming, guessing, or memory).
 When Oobi started a third season in 2004, the game segments were dropped and replaced with longer stories.
 Interviews were still an important part of the show, but instead of being shown after the story, these segments were shortened and played as transitions between scenes.